tanisperez/tanis.codes/content/posts/why-you-should-be-using-makefiles.md

     echo "This is another rule"
 ```

-When we type the command `make example` it will execute the `hello` rule first and then the rule itself.
+In this case, when the `make example` command is run, it will first execute the `hello` rule, followed by the `example` rule.

 ```bash
 make example